 High Energy Bills: Higher energy bills usually point to an inefficient unit that is working harder than it needs to keep your home comfortably warm.

 Outdated Unit: Furnaces typically last at least 10 years.
 If your furnace is 10 years or older it is time to replace your unit with a more efficient model.

 If you do not know where to start when purchasing your new furnace, we recommend speaking with a professional in Fresno to discuss what your goals are in regards to energy efficiency as well as budget.

 Here at Allbritten, we stock the Carrier® Infinity® 98 furnace, which was rated ENERGY STAR® Most Efficient 2014 unit.
 It is the most advanced furnace that has been produced by Carrier®.
 Not only is this unit extremely quiet, but its tight temperature control will keep your home at a consistent temperature.

-At the end of the day, you will want the most energy efficient furnace at the best cost.
-Older furnace run from 50% – 70% efficiency while newer units can run up to 98.3% efficiency.
-When selecting your energy efficient furnace, keep an eye out for the ENERGY STAR® stamp of approval.
+At the end of the day, you will want the most energy-efficient furnace at the best cost.
+Older furnaces run from 50% – to 70% efficiency while newer units can run up to 98.3% efficiency.
+When selecting your energy-efficient furnace, keep an eye out for the ENERGY STAR® stamp of approval.

 Once you have selected your new furnace, you will want to have it regularly maintained to ensure it is running as efficiently as possible.

 Now that you are ready to purchase a new furnace for your home, it is time to start doing your research to find the right contractor for you.
 This may seem like a daunting task, but thanks to technology, it is easier to navigate the market to find the right company for you.